preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/analytics/index.rst

 Analytics data is always collected separately for each business profile.

-Matomo documentation is fully integrated in ChatGPT, so you can use ChatGPT to ask about how to use various parts of Matomo functionality.
+Matomo documentation is fully processed in ChatGPT, so you can use ChatGPT to ask about how to use various parts of Matomo functionality.

 **Note!** All users that should have permission to see the analytics data must be added as Analytics readers: Business profil > Permissions > Users and groups > Analytics.